What is a Mapping Technician?

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Active Learning: Understanding the implications of new information for both current and future problem-solving and decision-making.

 Speaking: Talking to others to convey information effectively.

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

 - Drafting Technician

-In the United States, there were 60,200 jobs for Mapping Technician in 2016.
+In 2016, there was an estimated number of 60,200 jobs in the United States for Mapping Technician.
 New jobs are being produced at a rate of 10.6% which is above the national average.
 The Bureau of Labor Statistics predicts 6,400 new jobs for Mapping Technician by 2026.
 The BLS estimates 7,200 yearly job openings in this field.

 The states with the most job growth for Mapping Technician are North Dakota, Utah, and Texas.
 Watch out if you plan on working in Alaska, Maine, or Washington.
 These states have the worst job growth for this type of profession.

 The average yearly salary of a Mapping Technician ranges between $27,360 and $74,110.

 Mapping Technicians who work in California, Alaska, or Massachusetts, make the highest salaries.